ironnysh/mighty/README.md

 The `src/assets` folder includes all the non-code files: fonts, images, and favicon.
 You can replace these with your graphics and fonts.
 Please note: if you decide to change the names of the images, update them accordingly in the code (it's recommended to use the `Find and Replace` option in your code editor).

 #### Tips
+**Language**: for non-US English sites, set the required language in the first line of `src/_data/settings.json`.
+Check out the [full list of language and country codes](https://www.fincher.org/Utilities/CountryLanguageList.shtml) to find the appropriate one.
+If you choose Hebrew (he-IL), the site will automatically change the display direction to right-to-left (RTL).

 **Social Image**: you can use a service like [Thumbnail.AI](https://thumbnail.ai) to generate a social image.

 **Optimize Fonts**: _Fredericka the great_ is quite a large font file, even when limited to the Latin alphabet.
 You can optimize it further by downloading a "leaner" version of it from Google Fonts.
 Follow these steps: